DoyleMichaelJames/Doyle-read-me/README.md

 - 1, Cost of Doing Nothing 💸;
 - 2, Time to Insight 💡;

 **To learn** a new domain/skill, I love sandboxes, where I can `click first, ask questions later`.
-I’ll often ask ‘false dichotomy’ brainstorm questions --- like “would we rather deploy every single hour or only once per year?” --- often to ask whether it's the right question.
+I’ll ask ‘false dichotomy’ brainstorm questions --- like “would we rather deploy every single hour or only once per year?” --- often to ask whether it's the right question.

 I always hope to learn **what you think** is most important, and which questions you need help answering. 🤔

 ---

-### Contact
+## Contact

 If you have any info or questions for me, then you might reach me on [LinkedIn](https://www.linkedin.com/in/doylemichaeljames/), or at doyle dot michael dot james at gmail dot com